tiongjjyi/tp/docs/DeveloperGuide.md

 It's important to note that adding a pending question to a student is not cumulative.
 In other words, adding another pending question to a student with an existing pending question will replace the old pending question with the new one.

 #### Implementation Details
-The `delete` command here is supported by the `PendingQuestionCommand` and `PendingQuestionCommandParser`.
+The `pq` command here is supported by the `PendingQuestionCommand` and `PendingQuestionCommandParser`.
 Users are able to add a pending question to a student as long as the index provided is valid.

 #### Parsing user input